codeling/w2wiki/INSTALL.md

 - Add this repository as remote in the repository in your `PAGES_PATH`:
   `$ sudo -u www-data git remote add origin [YOUR_REMOTE_REPO_URL]` (replace `[YOUR_REMOTE_REPO_URL]` with the publicly accessible URL of the remote).
+- Make sure a remote tracking branch is set; you can achieve this in two ways;
+    Both set the branch `main` on the remote `origin` as tracking branch;
+	The first option will create the branch if it doesn't exist, and will upload all local content so far to that branch:
+    - Either push to the remote tracking branch like this:
+      `$ sudo -u www-data git push -u origin main`
+    - or set a remote branch as tracking branch:
+      `$ sudo -u www-data git branch -u origin main`
 - Set `GIT_PUSH_ENABLED` to `true` in `config.php`.